Skip to main content

 Step 4: Choosing how to Merge

-Once you have selected which Company Record you'd like to merge with, you can select which value for each of the set fields will be retained.
+Once you've selected which Company Record you'd like to merge with, you can select which value for each of the set fields will be retained.

 At this step it will also clearly state which record will be deleted and which will be retained.